bigPileOfGoat/ledSpeaker/README.md

 Bluetooth speaker with audio reactive led rings

 Uses 2 x Neopixel Rings (48 leds in total) in series that react to the left and right audio channels.
-Makes extensive use of secondary buffers to control the rings as separate units.
+Makes extensive use of secondary buffer arrays to control the rings as separate units.
 Also allows for offsetting and reversing of the ring values.

 Requires these libraries to work: